 The loading method used in the fuel transfer process has a significant effect on the amount of vapor emissions generated during the transfer activity.
 There are two main fuel loading methods: splash loading and submerged loading.
 The splash loading method involves the lowering of the fill pipe into the tank above the liquid level.
 The loading of the fuel using the splash method results in significant turbulence, which increases the amount of vapor released into the atmosphere.
-The alternative method, submerged loading, may be further subdivided into two techniques: submerged fill pipe method and the bottom loading method.
+The alternative method, submerged loading method.
 In the submerged fill pipe method, the fill pipe extends almost to the bottom of the storage tank, below the liquid level.
 In the bottom loading method, a fill pipe is permanently attached to the bottom of the storage tank.
-In both cases, the fill pipe is below the liquid level, so turbulence is minimized and vapor emissions are greatly reduced when compared to the splash loading method.
+In both cases, the fill pipe is below the liquid level, so turbulence is minimized, and vapor emissions are greatly reduced when compared to the splash loading method.
 Each method is shown in Figure 6-2.